apinf/docs/docs/design/dashboard/Prototype-Testing-Asim.md

 - He suggested for a date picker where he can configure a specific week with start and end dates to see the data
 - For the participant, real time data is more important than weekly data because he treats weekly data as "good-to-know" information.

+**Question 11: What is your feedback about (2nd version of) Dashboard Overview?**
+- Participant preferred the former version as numbers were visible and big enough to draw the attention.
+- The 1st version would be easier to develop as responsive UI.
+- Participant might like to use the trend lines, but that is secondary.
+- Participant is not in the favor of having icons associated with specific metrics. (e.g. he pointed out a phone receiver with API calls where the usual case, it is not a phone call).
+He is concerned with the correctness of the metaphore.
+He'd prefer Text only naming and descriptions of metrics/elements as there may arise to complexity of choosing metaphorically correct icons.
+- Participant favors other way of highlighting an API that needs attention.
+If only red/yellow bullets are used, this might skip his attention or he may ignore it altogether.